INSPIRE-MIF/helpdesk/crs.md

 The table below gives an overview of the coordinate reference systems approved for use in INSPIRE.
 It contains the HTTP URI identifier for the CRS, a short description and the basis for its inclusion into the table.
 This table is a temporary solution for the need of one single updated and authoritative overview of approved CRSs in INSPIRE, pending the register of CRSs that will be established when [Commission Regulation (EU) No 1089/2010](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02010R1089-20141231) is amended, see also the [documents for the 16th meeting of the INSPIRE Committee](https://ec.europa.eu/transparency/comitology-register/screen/meetings/CMTD%282021%291538/consult?lang=en).

-More information about those CRSs that are part of the EPSG Geodetic Parameter Dataset, such as their names and aliases, can be found in the [EPSG registry](https://epsg.org).
+More information about those CRSs that are part of the EPSG Geodetic Parameter Dataset can be found in the [EPSG registry](https://epsg.org).

 | HTTP URI identifier | Short name[^short_name] | Description[^description] | Basis for inclusion[^sources] |
 |---|---|---|---|